citrix/citrix-daas-rest-go/citrixorchestration/docs/ModelingResultContract.md

 HasLosingSettings returns a boolean if a field has been set.

+### SetLosingSettingsNil

+`func (o *ModelingResultContract) SetLosingSettingsNil(b bool)`

+ SetLosingSettingsNil sets the value for LosingSettings to be an explicit nil

+### UnsetLosingSettings
+`func (o *ModelingResultContract) UnsetLosingSettings()`

+UnsetLosingSettings ensures that no value is present for LosingSettings, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)